Berthouville Treasure: Discovery

 The Berthouville hoard was discovered in early 1830 when farmer Prosper Taurin struck a Roman tile while ploughing his field near the village of Berthouville, in Normandy, France.
 Once dislodged, the tile uncovered the hastily buried temple treasure a mere 20 cm beneath the modern surface.

 The treasure belonged to a sanctuary of Mercury Canetonensis.
-In the mid-1st century BCE, Julius Caesar had identified Mercury as one of the main deities of Gaul.
+In the mid-1st century BC, Julius Caesar had identified Mercury as one of the main deities of Gaul.
 In his Gallo-Roman form Mercury is frequently found with a Gaulish epithet.

 The trésor de Berthouville is one of only three known collections of valuable objects definitely associated with a local religious cult in Gaul or Britannia.